Last Updated on

 4 Explore multi-cultural Barcelona in El Raval

 El Raval is the most ethnically mixed neighborhood and while it’s located right in the city central and very close to Las Ramblas, not a lot of tourists make their way here.
-The area is a little seedier than the rest of the city, and while that might scare off some people, it actually shows you an authentic corner of the city.
+The area is a little seedier than the rest of the city, and while that might scare off some people, it actually shows you an authentic corner of the city and makes you feel that you’ve found Barcelona off the beaten path.
 The area is becoming more and more gentrified as well, and the clash of hipsters and immigrants is interesting to see.
 The narrow streets invite to wander and get lost, cheap kebab shops make for cheap (and delicious!) lunch stops and thanks to the gentrification, some cool stores have moved into the neighborhood as well.
 If you’re into art, don’t miss the MACBA (Contemporary Art) and the CCCB (contemporary culture center with changing exhibitions).

 Where?
 The closest metro stops are Drassanes or Liceu on the L3, Sant Antoni on the L2, Paral-lel on the L2 or L3.